• Skip to primary navigation

 a bitten coconut macaroons showing soft and light inside and toasted crispy exterior

-We love this recipe as it's lower in sugar content than many other classic recipes.
-They're a healthier snack as don't contain sweetened coconut or sweetened condensed milk.
+This is our best recipe as it's not just easy but has lower sugar content than many other classic recipes.
+They're a healthier snack without sweetened coconut or sweetened condensed milk.

 plate of coconut cookies with tea